KxSystems/embedPy/README.md

 #### Dictionary keys and values

-Functions are provided to retrieve the keys and values directly from a `foreign` dictionary, without performing the conversion to a q dictionary.
+Two functions retrieve keys and values directly from a foreign dictionary, without performing the conversion to a q dictionary.

-- `.p.pykey` will return the keys
+-   `.p.pykey` returns the keys
-- `.p.pyvalue` will return the values
+-   `.p.pyvalue` returns the values

-In each case, the result will be a `foreign` object.
+In each case, the result is a `foreign` object.
 ```q
 q)d:.p.pyeval"{'key1':1,'key2':2}"
 q).p.py2q d